almusaddar/almusaddar.github.io/_posts/2017-01-01-Modern-Blog-Stack.md

 title: "Modern Blog Stack"
 published: true
 ---
-In this blog I will list the tools that I used to build this Blog, please notice that this stack is based on free services offered by different technologies, except for the domain.
+In this post I will list the tools that I used to build this Blog, please notice that this stack is based on free services offered by different technologies, except for the domain.

 Here is the stack I used to manage this blog: